Why You Should Get Your Dog Microchipped

-Microchips are small devices implanted under the skin that contains a unique code to identify your dog.
-In this article, we will explain how dog microchips work and if they are right for your dog.
+Microchips are small devices implanted under the skin that contain a unique code to identify your dog.
+In this article, we will explain how dog microchips work and why they’re the right choice for your dog.

-You never know when a dog can run away or get lost.
-Some reasons dogs get separated from their owners can include things you would never imagine.
-For example, over the years I’ve seen dogs separated from their owner for reasons that include:
+You never know when a dog might run away or get lost.
+For example, over the years I’ve seen dogs separated from their owners for reasons that include:

 Dog Microchip Recommendations